 The route of the Hells Canyon Scenic Byway is a loop that encircles the Wallowa Mountains, intersecting with Interstate 84 at La Grande and Baker City.

 Small towns, scattered along the drive, offer visitor services.
 The entire route is on a paved highway.
 Plan ahead – you’ll find stretches of more than eighty miles without gas and with few services.
 A segment of the Byway between Joseph and Halfway closes with snow in winter, but allows access to winter recreation areas, offering a whole other kind of Northeast Oregon adventure.
-Visitor information for communities in each of the three counties through which the byway passes is available by clicking the links at right.
+Visitor information for communities in each of the three counties through which the byway passes is available by clicking the links in the list of cities below.
+Find visitor information and plan your visit to the entire region at visiteasternoregon.com.
 There are five ports of entry into the Byway:

 To encompass the entire route, the itinerary under Towns & Country on this website follows the Byway traveling from La Grande to Baker City, but driving the route in reverse is just as appealing.